 In the image above you see the new default Process Recipes.
 The two at the top include Output Sharpening.
 Note however that you might not see them when you upgrade to prevent overwriting existing recipes.
 They show up on new installations of Capture One Pro 10.

 Output Sharpening is great but how do you check for the right settings?
-The answer for this is Recipe Proofing.
+The answer to this is Recipe Proofing.

-In the area of user interface there are two additions.
+In the area of the user interface, there are two additions.
 First, the is a new default Workspace layout.
 Second, advanced high-speed, high-volume editing is now within reach with additional Tangent input devices.

 The tool tabs are reordered as well as the tools on the tabs.
 Most noticeably the Composition tool tab is gone but you can revive it manually as it is still there.
 You also can bring the Capture One 9 default back from the built-in workspaces.

-Another addition is the use of a dedicated hardware interface tool that is much more advanced then a mouse or digitizer tablet.
+Another addition is the use of a dedicated hardware interface tool that is much more advanced than a mouse or digitizer tablet.
 Enter a range of Tangent devices.
-Created for correcting videos, Capture One now includes support with mapping of over 460 properties.
-Sounds like a lot to me.
-Have no experience yet with the tool, but I sure will let you know when that happens.
+Created for correcting videos, Capture One now includes support with the mapping of over 460 properties.
+It sounds like a lot to me.
+I have no experience yet with the tool, but I sure will let you know when that happens.

 Camera Focus Tool